 Divorce orders are available at the British Columbia Archives as part of the records of the various court registries.
-Orders may be final, or absolute, nisi or interim.
+Orders may be final (Decree Absolute) or interim (Decree Nisi).
 In limited instances, the BC Archives has some case files.
 The BC Archives also has an index to British Columbia final divorce orders from 1901 to 1983 as collected by the BC Division of Vital Statistics as well as copies of those orders.
-Follow the instructions below to locate and retrieve divorce orders.